redtentse/twenty-twenty-hugo/exampleSite/content/sample-page/_index.md

 <blockquote class="wp-block-quote"> <p> Can you tell me about the practicalities? </p> </blockquote>

 <p> We will meet in the evening on July 20th.
 The meeting will last about 2 hours.
 Sign up on the contact page and you'll receive information about the location.
 If you want to wear red, that can be poetic.
 You can bring a snack to share with others, but you don't have to.
-Participants are encouraged to donate 150 sek (50 sek for youths up to 26). </p>
+Participants are encouraged to donate 100 sek (50 sek for youths up to 26). </p>

+<blockquote class="wp-block-quote"> <p> What about the covid situation? </p> </blockquote>

+<p> We will meet outside to take advantage of the summer weather and to be safe.
+Future events will be held indoors as the public health situation permits. </p>

 <blockquote class="wp-block-quote"> <p> Why do we meet at the new moon? </p> </blockquote>